FBI Table 5: Crime in the United States by State

 Clearly there are other factors as well as demographics and population producing such dramatically lower robbery.
 But since the other crime rates are similar if not a little higher, why just robbery?

 The FBI data verifies the Concealed Carry study findings: the more you encourage armed citizens, the more you discourage armed robbery!

 A study shows that South Dakota is the best state for middle-class individuals to live

 .
 Could their very low robberies caused by their widespread gun ownership have anything to do with South Dakota's top-place ranking?

 .
-The latest 2018 crime figures from the FBI show a similar result
+The latest 2019 full year crime figures from the FBI show a similar result.

 In 2017, Texas passed a bill to lower the cost of a permit somewhat to $40

 , but NOT to SD's $10.
-An improvement, yet their politicians could lower it far more to further encourage law-abiding citizens to protect themselves, their family and their property from violent criminals.
+An improvement, yet their politicians could do far more to further encourage law-abiding citizens to protect themselves, their family and their property from violent criminals.